-For ease of packing
+For Ease of Packing

 The large "D" shaped opening on The North Face Base Camp Duffel was among the easiest duffels to pack and search for items in.

-As far as organization goes, having a few zippered pockets goes a long way and The North Face Rolling Thunder
+As far as organization goes, having a few zippered pockets goes a long way.
+The North Face Rolling Thunder

+.
 Other organizational features that our testers appreciated were the dual inner, zippered mesh pockets featured on the Patagonia Black Hole Duffel

 Ability to Carry and Ease of Transport